memgraph/docs/mage/query-modules/python/temporal-graph-networks.md

         embeddings = self.tgn_net(graph_data)

-        ... process negative edges in similar way
+        ... process negative edges in a similar way

         self._process_current_batch(
             sources, destinations, node_features, edge_features, edge_idxs, timestamps
         )

 ```
-Our `torch.nn.Module` is organized as following:
+Our `torch.nn.Module` is organized as follows:
-  * processing previous batches - if you follow *[research paper](https://arxiv.org/abs/2006.10637)* this will include new calculation of messages collected for each node in form of
+  * processing previous batches - if you follow *[research paper](https://arxiv.org/abs/2006.10637)* this will include a new calculation of messages collected for each node in the form of
-    **message function**, aggregation of messages for each node in form of **message aggregator** and finally updating of each of the nodes memory
+    **message function**, aggregation of messages for each node in form of **message aggregator** and finally updating of each of the node's memory
     with **memory updater**
-  * afterwards we create computation graph used by **graph attention layer** or **graph sum layer**
+  * afterward we create a computation graph used by **graph attention layer** or **graph sum layer**
   * final step includes processing of current batch, creating new **interaction or node events**, updating **raw message store** with new **events**

-Process repeats as we get new edges in batch, and after batch is filled, we forward new edges again to **TGN** and so on...
+Process repeats as we get new edges in batch, and after a batch is filled, we forward new edges again to **TGN** and so on...

 :::info

 This **MAGE** module is still in its early phase.
 We intended its use for only **learning** activities.
-Problem
+The problem
-with current module is that we expect from **you** to know when your stream will end so you can switch **TGN** mode
+with the current module is that we expect **you** to know when your stream will end so you can switch **TGN** mode
 from **train** to **eval**.
 After you do a switch, all incoming edges will be used for only **evaluation** and not
 any new **training**.
-If you wish to make it production ready, because you like what you see :smile: be sure to either
+If you wish to make it production-ready, because you like what you see :smile: be sure to either
 open **pull request** on our **[GitHub page](https://github.com/memgraph/mage)**, or drop us a comment on **[Discord](https://discord.gg/memgraph)**.
 Also, if you like what you saw, consider giving us a :star: so we can continue to do even better work.

 :::

 | Trait               | Value                                                          |